1 min TO READ

 Breaking Down The Marketing Funnel With AIDA

-Different business need different types of marketing funnels, but every funnel is built on the AIDA principle.
+Different businesses need different types of marketing funnels, but every funnel is built on the AIDA principle.
 AIDA is an established marketing acronym that stands for Attention, Interest, Desire, and Action.

 We can use it to visualize the four main steps we want our prospects to go through in order to take the action we require.